MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ```
 Note:
 - Replace <username> with your "username"
-- The unzip command extracts the files into folder with name `instantclient_21_5` withib `/opt/oracle`.
+- The unzip command extracts the files into folder with name `instantclient_21_5` within `/opt/oracle`.
 Depending on which version you installed, The name of folder `instantclient_21_5` might be different for you so do not panic!

 ## Populating the opt/oracle/instantclient_21_5/network/admin/